A family gathering, a party so bright,

 She’s staring down at her black, charred hands

-and wondering what it is that she doesn’t understand.
+and wondering what it is that she doesn’t understand,

-Reality hits hard and she crumbles inside,
+then reality hits hard and she crumbles inside,

 searching the rubble for her sweet little child